Actindo-AG/Documentation/ActindoWorkFlow/Operation/04_CopyWorkflow.md

 #### Prerequisites

-- At least one workflow has been created, see [Create a workflow](./01_ManageWorkflows.md#create-a-workflow).
 - You have the required rights to edit a workflow.
-- The JSON code of the workflow to copy has been exported to the clipboard, see [Export the workflow JSON code](#export-the-workflow-json-code).
+- The JSON code of the workflow to copy has been copied to the clipboard, see [Export the workflow JSON code](#export-the-workflow-json-code).

 #### Procedure